Never miss an important update |

 In Europe, the physical bar investment declined in 2018 by 6 per cent amidst Brexit instability and the European demand contracted by 53 per cent in the last decade.

 The benchmark price of spot silver peaked at £22.73 an ounce in August 2020, the highest level since September 2012.
-It was at an all-time high in April 2011 as it touched £29.26 per ounce.
+It was at an all-time high in April 2011, touching £29.26 per ounce.

-The white metal is a good heat conductor and putting ice in it will make it cold immediately, almost in a few seconds but alloys may not get cold fast.
+The white metal is a good heat conductor, and putting ice in it will make it cold immediately, almost in a few seconds, but alloys may not get cold fast.

 The surface is not oxidized by atmospheric oxygen in normal conditions; it undergoes a chemisorbed process where a layer of molecular or atomic oxygen forms an oxide film which satisfies the thermodynamics of the element.

-Mostly tarnishing leads to the formation of black sulphide layer Ag2S and silver oxide Ag2O – that is black and brown.
+They mostly tarnish, forming a black sulphide layer of Ag2S and silver oxide Ag2O – black and brown.

-The sulphide compounds can be formed on the already formed layer of oxide.
+The sulphide compounds can be formed on the already-formed layer of oxide.

-Sterling silver plated items have silver hallmarks where it may provide information like the type of another element used in the alloy.
+Sterling silver-plated items have silver hallmarks where it may provide information like the type of another element used in the alloy.

 The fine metal contains a stamp of 999, 99.9 or .999 and sterling silver is marked 925, .925 or 92.5 in the US.

-German versions have some of the lowest like 80 per cent and Russian sterling silver markings have 90 per cent.
+German versions have some of the lowest, like 80 per cent, and Russian sterling silver markings have 90 per cent.

 To check a coin, see the date, quality, denomination, diameter, thickness, edge type and weight to compare it with the standard specifications.

-One should check the stamps to know about the items, although, most antiques do not have silver hallmarks.
+One should check the stamps to know about the items, although most antiques do not have silver hallmarks.

 Impact investing in real estate is a growing trend with...